-One of my favorite illustrations of the concept of “paying forward” is provided by the Rogers Educational Trust, which provides scholarship and loan funds to Kentucky students attending Centre College, Lindsey Wilson College and the University of Pikeville.
+One of my favorite illustrations of the concept of “paying forward” is provided by the Rogers Educational Trust, which provides scholarship and loan funds to Kentucky students attending Centre College, University of Pikeville.

 When he was a young man, Lon Rogers had wanted to attend Centre College but was unable to do so due to a lack of funds.
 Instead, he went to work and eventually became a very successful coal operator and businessman—but he never forgot how he had longed to attend college in his youth.

 As a result, Lon Rogers’ will directed that a large portion of his estate create a trust that would provide scholarships for “worthy young men and boys who are residents of the state of Kentucky.”
 That was in 1946.
 Lon Rogers’ widow, Jessie Reynolds Rogers, shared in the administration of the trust’s funds until her death in 1966.
 Her estate established a similar trust for the benefit of college-going young women.

 In 1989, the two trusts were combined to form the Lon Rogers and Jessie Reynolds Rogers Educational Trust.
 Since 1966, the Rogers Educational Trust has provided $11,161,496 in financial aid funds that have assisted some 726 students in attending Centre.